DataTalksClub/mlops-zoomcamp/01-intro/homework.md

 ## Deadline

-The deadline for submitting is 23 May 2022, 17:00 CET (Monday).
+The deadline for submitting is 24 May 2022 (Tuesday) 23:00 CET.
 After that, the form will be closed.

 ## Solution